iriscouch/follow/README.md

     feed.inactivity_ms = 86400 * 1000;

     feed.filter = function(doc, req) {
-      // req.query is the parameters from the _changes request.
+      // req.query is the parameters from the _changes request and also feed.query_params.
       console.log('Filtering for query: ' + JSON.stringify(req.query));

       if(doc.stinky || doc.ugly)